GeminiHero/Roxas-Mod-G-Rando-Compet-Companion/README.md

 Comes pre-packaged with the "Roxas Mod G Medium Animations" mod, so you'll be tournament legal right from the start!
 Place ABOVE all roxas mods and randomizer mods!

-If you want to use even less of Roxas' animations to cut down on snapping, please consider stacking the "Roxas Mod G: Lite Animations" found here:
+If you want to use even less of Roxas' animations to cut down on snapping, please consider stacking the "Roxas Mod G: Lite Animations" ontop, found here:

 GeminiHero/Roxas-Mod-G-Lite-Animations